TristanAntonsen/implicit-land/README.md

 Why GPU, not CPU?
 - It was easier to get really fast performance on the GPU rather than coming up with a more advanced CPU evaluator (see the link below).
 - The wgpu setup is super fast.
 Time to generate the main image, including GPU setup, is around 75ms on my Macbook.
 Writing the .png takes another ~300ms.
+I also plan on using this to create image sequences, which would allow reuse of the initial GPU setup.
 - I might extend this to create 3D rendering or support some marching cubes meshing.
 Having the gpu ready will help there.
 This is also why I used a compute shader rather than a fragment shader.
 - I like wgpu and wanted to play with it more